 How Do You Prepare HVAC Equipment for a Storm

-When a storm is on its way, make sure your HVAC equipment is prepared with these tips from Peachtree Service Experts.
+When a storm is coming, make sure your heating and cooling equipment is ready with these tips from Peachtree Service Experts.

 - Protect Your System from the Surge

-Install a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a typical wall outlet, to automatically shut down your system if there’s a jump in the line voltage.
+Invest in a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a standard wall outlet, to automatically shut down your system if there’s a jump in the line voltage.
 Also, don’t touch any electrical components, and ask for an expert’s help if you need help assistance with surge protectors.

 - Make Sure Everything is Anchored

-Confirm your outside cooling equipment is installed on a concrete pad and properly secured to avoid the equipment from being tossed in the air or washing away throughout the course of a storm.
+Confirm your outdoor equipment is installed on a concrete pad and properly secured to avoid the equipment from being tossed in the air or washing away throughout the course of a storm.
 If your community is prone to hurricanes, use hurricane straps to project your equipment from high winds.

 - Cover Your Equipment (If Possible)

-Once the storm has passed, be sure the system is safe before powering it back on.
+Once the storm has passed, make sure the system is safe before powering it back on.
 First, verify there are no indications of damage and clean any debris from around the unit.
-Call Peachtree Service Experts for an equipment inspection if there is any damage or flooding to the system.
-Once you’ve had an inspection by a professional, turn the equipment back on right away to help dry the home and prevent mold from getting into the unit or ductwork.
+Call Peachtree Service Experts for a system inspection if there is any damage or flooding to the system.
+Once you’ve had an inspection by a professional, turn the heating and cooling system back on right away to help dry the home and limit mold from getting into the unit or ductwork.

-If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Peachtree Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.
+If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Peachtree Service Experts and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.